Promoting the foundational truth that every person is a unique individual united by our shared humanity.

 We recognize the vital role of educators, and plan to support them with grant opportunities released throughout the year.

-In conjunction with the Listen First Coalition’s National Week of Conversation, we are offering grants of up to $500 for K-12 educators seeking support for mission-aligned educational initiatives focused on civic and bridge-building activities.
+We offer grants of up to $500 for K-12 educators seeking support for mission-aligned educational initiatives.

 The goals of the Prohuman Educator Grant program are to: